-1. The ERA is dead.
-It died in 1982 and Congress cannot reach back almost 40 years and extend it now.
-The U.S. Justice Department's Office of Legal Counsel confirmed the validity of the 1982 deadline in its recent opinion concluding the amendment is no longer pending before the states.
-Even if the required number of states ratify the amendment, the National Archives will be prohibited from adding it to the U.S. Constitution.

-- 2. The ERA is unnecessary.
+- 1. The ERA is dead.
+It died in 1982 and Congress cannot reach back 40 years and extend it now.
+The U.S. Justice Department's Office of Legal Counsel confirmed the validity of the 1982 deadline in its opinion concluding the amendment is no longer pending before the states.
+A court ruling in 2021 agreed the long-past deadline was effective, rendering the recent ratifications invalid. - The ERA is unnecessary.
 The U.S. Supreme Court has consistently ruled women are protected from discrimination under the 14th Amendment.
 Several state and federal laws also ensure equal pay.
 The University of Arizona recently faced a lawsuit based on those very laws.
 The system is working. - 3.
 The recent push to force the ERA into the U.S. Constitution has nothing to do with equality, and everything to do with abortion.
-The amendment could be used to enshrine abortion into the U.S Constitution and force taxpayers to pay for it something almost no American agrees with.
+If ratified, the amendment could be used to enshrine abortion into the U.S Constitution and force taxpayers to pay for it something almost no American agrees with.
 This is already happening on a state level.
-Abortion activists have used state ERAs in New Mexico and Connecticut to rollback abortion regulations and bill taxpayers.
-A similar effort is underway in Pennsylvania. - 4.
-The ERA uses the now vague term, "sex" instead of "women."
-Because "sex" discrimination has recently come to include all so-called "gender identities," women would have no distinction whatsoever.
-No distinction in sports, no distinction in private spaces like locker rooms, restrooms, or domestic violence shelters...
+Abortion activists have used state ERAs in New Mexico and Connecticut to rollback abortion regulations and bill taxpayers. - 4.
+The ERA uses the term, "sex" instead of "women."
+Because "sex" discrimination has recently come to mean all so-called "gender identities," women would have no distinction whatsoever.
+No distinction in sports, no distinction in private spaces like locker rooms, restrooms, or domestic violence shelters, and more.
 Women and girls would lose their own sexual identities in the eyes of the law undoing protections women have worked decades to achieve.